spencermountain/wtf_wikipedia/README.markdown

 **wtf_wikipedia** turns wikipedia article markup into **JSON**, and handles many vile recursive template shinanigans, [half-XML implimentations](https://en.wikipedia.org/wiki/Help:HTML_in_wikitext), depreciated and obscure template variants, and illicit wiki-esque shorthands.

-*Making your own parser is never a good idea*, but this library is a very detailed and deliberate creature.
+Making your own parser is never a good idea, but this library is a very detailed and deliberate creature.

-My friend, blast-through your wikipedia dump and maintain that unflawed style.

 ```bash
 npm install wtf_wikipedia